borntofrappe/ticker/README.md

 Once you have the function define the transition in the `onGenerateRoute` field of the material application and for the prescribed route.

 The builder is used as the application uses `Navigator.pushNamed`.

+### toggle

+In the settings page one of the options is to toggle the ability to save the counter as the app is closed and destroyed.
+To enable this option create `Toggle` as a stateful widget using `SwitchListTile` _or_ `CupertinoSwitch`.
+The choice between the two is up to the operating system, android and ios respectively.

+For android the documentation instructs a widget similar to `ListTile`, with a title, subtitle properties on top of the required `value` and `onChanged` fields.

+For ios `CupertinoSwitch` adds only the toggle, not the entire tile.
+For this reason wrap the widget in a `ListTile`, itself resposible for the horizontal spread.